danchoi/ri_vim/README.markdown

     ri_vim_install

-`ri_vim_install` installs the ri.vim plugin into your ~/.vim/plugin directory.
+This installs the ri.vim plugin into your ~/.vim/plugin directory.

 To upgrade ri.vim to a newer version, just repeat the installation procedure.
 Don't forget to run `ri_vim_install` again after you download the new gem.

+The next step is to make sure that you have ri documentation installed on your system for everything you want to look up.
+See the **Generate ri documentation** section below for help.

+## Commands

+For the all the commands below, the mapleader is assumed to be `,`.
+If it is `\` or something else for your setup, use that instead.

+### Invoking the plugin

+* `,r` opens the search/autocomplete window, and will use a horizontal split to display matching documentation
+* `,R` opens the search/autocomplete window, and will use a vertical split to display matching documentatoin
+* `,K` opens th search/autocomplete window and prefills it with the keyword under the cursor

+These mappings will work irrespective of the filetype of your current buffer.

+If these mapping clash or you don't like them, you can override them by appending something like this to your `.vimrc`:

+    nnoremap  ,ri :call ri#OpenRISearchPrompt(0)<cr> " horizonal split nnoremap  ,RI :call ri#OpenRISearchPrompt(1)<cr> " vertical split nnoremap  ,RK :call ri#LookupNameUnderCursor()<cr> " keyword lookup

+### Using the search/autocomplete window

+Simply start typing the name of the class, module, or method you want to lookup.

+## Generate ri documentation

+`ri.vim` won't work very well unless you have generated ri documentation for your Ruby built-in library, standard library, and your installed Ruby gems.

+Please consult other reference sources for instructions specific to your particular setup.

+But I'll try to cover some common cases:

+If you use RVM, run this to install ri documentation for the built-in and standard library of your active Ruby installation:

+    rvm docs generate-ri

+You can check if this worked by running a command like `ri Enumerable` or `ri IO` on the comand line.

+You may run into the following an error when you run this rvm command:

+    uh-oh!
+RDoc had a problem:
+    invalid option: --ri-site generator already set to ri

+If you see this, you should patch the `~/.rvm/scripts/docs` script.
+Find the `generate_ri()` function and replace this line:

+    rdoc -a --ri --ri-site > /dev/null 2>> ${rvm_log_path}/$rvm_docs_ruby_string/docs.log

+with:

+    rdoc -a --ri

+and run `rvm docs generate-ri` again.

+To generate ri documentation for your gems, reinstall the ones currently without ri documentation with the following command

+    gem install [gemname] --ri

+and then check to see if this worked by using ri to look up a class or module in that gem; e.g.,

+    ri ActiveRecord::Associations::ClassMethods

+If you like using `ri.vim`, you may want to make to remove `--no-ri` if you added that to your `.gemrc`.
+This will make sure that the `gem install` command automatically generates ri documentation.

 ## Acknowledgements

-Special thanks to Eric Hodel, the maintainer of ri and rdoc, for providing and maintaining the whole ri and rdoc infrastructure that ri.vim builds on.
+Special thanks to Eric Hodel for developing and maintaining the whole ri and rdoc infrastructure that ri.vim builds on. ri.vim adds just a little piece to that very useful codebase.

-And to Tim Pope, who continues to lead the way in making Vim a ultra-productive environment for Ruby programming.
+And also to Tim Pope, who continues to lead the way in making Vim a very productive and happy environment for crafting Ruby software.